 To accommodate aviation growth and these new operations in or flying through the airspace, in a safe, orderly, environmental friendly and sustainable manner, the aviation system will need to evolve.

 States and regions are currently facing the same or similar challenges in all parts of the world.
 During the recent ICAO 13th Air Navigation Conference the 192 States agreed to develop a performance based global framework enabling these operations.

-Therefore, the European Commission in cooperation with EUROCONTROL, the European Aviation safety Agency (EASA), the SESAR Joint Undertaking (SJU), the European Defence Agency (EDA) and the European Space Agency (ESA) is organising the European Higher Airspace Operations Symposium.
+Therefore, the European Commission in cooperation with EUROCONTROL, the European Union Aviation Safety Agency (EASA), the SESAR Joint Undertaking (SJU), the European Defence Agency (EDA) and the European Space Agency (ESA) is organising the European Higher Airspace Operations Symposium.

 The objective of this one-day event is to to better understand and raise awareness of these emerging developments and related needs.
 The conclusions will feed into the future definition of European Concept of Operations, which will serve as one of inputs for the global framework.
 The results will also help to identify the elements to support the European competitiveness and autonomous access to space in line with the 2016 Space Strategy for Europe.

 The Symposium will bring together European and international organisations, industry, regulators, operational stakeholders.